 The Admissions Committee defines hands-on patient care experience as working one-on-one with patients and involving skills that require touching patients yourself.
 Verbal interaction (counseling, recruiting, consenting, etc.) alone is not adequate.
-Examples of hands-on skills include, but are not limited to: taking vital signs, doing EKGs, drawing blood, changing bandages and dressings, splinting, casting, removing sutures, bathing and toileting.
+Examples of hands-on skills include, but are not limited to: taking vital signs, doing ECGs, drawing blood, changing bandages and dressings, splinting, casting, removing sutures, bathing and toileting.
 Counseling patients, consenting and enrolling patients in studies, and dispensing medication are only a few examples of duties that do not require “hands-on” activity and are therefore not considered “hands-on” patient care experience.
-The job title is not as important as the specific duties performed.
+The job title of the position is not as important as the specific duties performed.

 Because of liability concerns, volunteers are usually unable to provide the type of hands-on patient care we require.
 However, there may be some circumstances in which volunteer situations may provide an opportunity for hands-on patient care, most notably that of a volunteer EMT.
 Volunteer experience will be considered on a case-by-case basis.

 While you may be performing hands-on patient care procedures, caring for a relative will not fulfill the hands-on patient care prerequisite.
 The Admissions Committee considers full-time paid employment in a medical care setting to be the most appropriate type of experience.